 The National Organization conducts national fundraising efforts for which cash and in-kind donations are received and shared with the Foundation.
-These funds represent revenues associated with distributions from national partners, individual donation amounts collected via online and white mail donations, amounts for internal grants, travel, and training scholarships, amounts to fund the Adopt-A-Wish® program, and other miscellaneous revenues.
-During the years ended August 31, 2023 and 2022, respectively, the Foundation received \$292,711 and \$316,704 from these national revenue streams.
+These funds represent revenues associated with distributions from national partners, individual donation amounts collected via online and white mail donations, amounts for internal grants and other miscellaneous revenues.
+During the years ended August 31, 2024 and 2023, respectively, the Foundation received \$297,274 and \$292,711 from these national revenue streams.

 As part of the National Organization's Wish Fulfillment Fund, chapters may apply for funds that have been donated by other chapters to underwrite the cost of wishes.
-Under this program, the Foundation received \$10,252 and \$-0- during the years ended August 31, 2023 and 2022, respectively.
+Under this program, the Foundation received \$-0- and \$10,252 during the years ended August 31, 2024 and 2023, respectively.